 We call for their relocation outside of the system of Direct Provision that continues to deny asylum seekers social, economic, political and civil rights.

-We are a group of volunteers – medics, teachers, musicians, writers, social care, community and mental health workers who have worked with refugee and asylum-seeking communities in Greece, Calais, Lebanon and Ireland.
+We are a group of volunteers – medics, teachers, musicians, writers, social care, community and mental health workers who have worked with refugee and asylum-seeking communities in Greece, Calais, Italy, Lebanon and Ireland.

 How You Can Help